f-o-a-m/kepler/hs-abci-docs/nameservice/tutorial/README.md

 The application consists of three modules:
 1. `Auth` - Manages accounts for users, things like nonces and token balances.
-2. `Token` - Allows users manage their tokens, things like transfering or burning.
+2. `Token` - Allows users to manage their tokens, things like transfering or burning.
 3. `Nameservice` - Controls the shared `Name -> Value` mapping described above.

 ## How to Read this Tutorial